Neighbours – for the good times and the sad

-In 2011, having reduced my working week, I wondered to Kevin if we should have a street party, for Kate and Williams Royal wedding?
-He said 'God, no!', but of course I went ahead anyway...
+In 2011, having reduced my working week, I wondered to Kevin if we should have a street party, for Kate and William’s wedding?
+He said, “God, no”, but of course I went ahead anyway!
 And the rest, as they say, is history.

-Soon, coffee mornings sprung up, people having family celebrations but this time including the neighbours as well.
-Factions of neighbours began individual friendships but we all came together for the big stuff (or Big Lunch - haha!)
+Soon, coffee mornings sprung up, and people having family celebrations started including the neighbours as well.
+Factions of neighbours began individual friendships but we all came together for the big stuff (or Big Lunch – haha!).

 Ours was a street in distress.
 Each and every house lived for updates on Marie, Jill and Steve.
 It was winter, we were in lockdown and we all felt helplessly cut off from each other in the days that followed.
 I cannot describe the shadow that befell our road.

-The street residents were in shock, all three houses in a row, all dying on the same day.
-However, there was something poetic in all three friends making their final journey together, I clung to that.
+The street’s residents were in shock – all three houses in a row, all dying on the same day.
+However, there was something poetic in all three friends making their final journey together, so I clung to that.
 Everyone clung to that.
 That still gives us all some peace, even now.
 Because we had shared so many happy times together as a community together, would our friendships now be tested in these terrible days?
 Could we weather this storm of collective grief, together?
 Support each other as well?

 Turns out we could.

-I know everyone has family and if they're lucky, wonderful friends, but there is something unique with neighbours, isn't there?
-You don't choose them.
-They don't choose you.
+I know everyone has family and if they’re lucky, wonderful friends, but there is something unique with neighbours, isn’t there?
+You don’t choose them.
+They don’t choose you.
 They are just strangers all around you, quite scary when you first live somewhere new.
 Likewise, you may not choose them as friends or possibly not even like some of them!
-But there is something about you all being in the same boat, all bothered by the same snow, that stops you getting to work, all doing your gardening on a hot day.
-Every street and block of flats is just a community of people like you and me, really ordinary folk, sometimes lonely...in need of a chat maybe?
-If you are brave and willing to put yourself out there, you'll find new friendships and make wonderful memories together.
+But there is something about you all being in the same boat, all bothered by the same snow that stops you getting to work, all doing your gardening on a hot day.

 As for me?
 I wouldn’t have changed a thing.

-If you'd like to create a community where you live and get to know your neighbours a little better, find out more about The Big Lunch here!
+If you’d like to create a community where you live and get to know your neighbours a little better, find out more about The Big Lunch!